 DRAFT: The Tareable Diet

 I’m pretty amenable to arguments about scale weight being a terrible metric for the goal of changing one’s physical shape.
-We have another blog post about when and why weight is a good metric to mind.
+There’s an old Beeminder blog post about when and why weight is a good metric to mind.

 But let’s assume you’re convinced that you want to literally lose weight.
 Or that you have a weight that you’re certain you don’t want to exceed, which we’ve argued everyone should have.
 Everything here applies equally well to maintaining weight as to losing it.